rmrt1n/rmrt1n.github.io/src/articles/recursive-ascent/recursive-ascent.md

 | expr        |           | Accept                                                   |
 {% endtable %}

 Here, I used the term "parse stack" for the shifted inputs.
 That's because most LR parsers use a stack to keep track of the shifted tokens.
-A shift is a push to the stack, and a reduce pops tokens that match a rule and push the corresponding rule to the stack.
+A shift is a push to the stack, and a reduce pops tokens that match a rule and pushes the corresponding rule to the stack.

 How does the parser know which rule it should reduce to?
 Most LR parsers construct a **parse table**, which is a table of parser instructions based on the grammar.
 Entries in the table tell the parser whether to shift or reduce based on the current token in the input stream.
 The entire combination of actions a parser can take based on any input fits in this one table.
 This is possible because there are only a finite number of possible states an LR parser can assume for a given grammar.
 These are called the **LR states**.